nimaip/fencing_flask/VERCEL_DEPLOYMENT.md

 ### ✅ What Will Work:
 - **Web Interface**: Clean, responsive UI
 - **Image Upload**: File upload functionality
-- **Mock Analysis**: Realistic feedback when real analysis fails
+- **Mock Analysis**: Realistic feedback (since OpenCV/MediaPipe are not included)
 - **Error Handling**: Graceful fallbacks and user notifications

-### ⚠️ What May Not Work:
+### ⚠️ What Will Not Work:
-- **Real Pose Analysis**: OpenCV/MediaPipe may fail to load
+- **Real Pose Analysis**: OpenCV/MediaPipe are not included in requirements
-- **Image Annotations**: May not show pose landmarks
+- **Image Annotations**: Will not show pose landmarks
 - **Performance**: May be slower due to serverless constraints

 ### 📝 User Experience:
 - Users see a note about Vercel limitations
 - Mock analysis provides realistic feedback
-- Clear indication when mock analysis is used
+- Clear indication that mock analysis is being used
-- App remains functional even with limitations
+- App remains functional with simulated pose analysis

 ## Troubleshooting

 ### Common Issues:

 1. **Build Failures**:
-   - Check `requirements-vercel.txt` for compatible versions
+   - ✅ **FIXED**: Using `requirements-vercel-simple.txt` without problematic dependencies
    - Ensure all files are committed to Git

 2. **Function Timeouts**: